starkfell/starkfell.github.io/_posts/2016-11-28-continuous-deployment-to-nano-server-in-azure-p2.md

 Create a Tag with this Key/Value pair on the Nano Server VM and retrigger the Webhook and the .NET Application should deploy sucessfully to the server.

+## Closing

+In this article we covered how to deploy an Azure Runbook to the Azure Automation account created in the previous article and how to configure it to trigger the deployment of a .NET Application from Github to the Nano Server using a Webhook.

+The next article will cover the following:

+* Parsing Webhook Data from GitHub in the Azure Automation Runbook
+* Securing Webhooks in Azure Automation